zbqq/aicp_mapping/README.md

 # Auto-Tuned ICP

 Auto-tuned Iterative Closest Point (AICP) is a module for non-incremental point cloud registration with Lightweight Communications and Marshalling (LCM) integration.
-The registratetion strategy is based on the [libpointmatcher](https://github.com/ethz-asl/libpointmatcher) farmework.
+The registration strategy is based on the [libpointmatcher](https://github.com/ethz-asl/libpointmatcher) framework.

 AICP has been tested on Carnegie Robotics Multisense SL data from the NASA Valkyrie and Boston Dynamics Atlas humanoid robots, as well as the IIT HyQ quadruped.